Facebook’s brazen attempt to crush regulations in Australia may backfire

-But the dramatic showdown between Facebook, the Australian government, and the country’s publishing industry also reflects an escalating strategy by the social network to more aggressively go after its antagonists — whether rival tech giants or regulators around the world.
+But the dramatic showdown between Facebook, the Australian government and the country’s publishing industry also reflects an escalating strategy by the social network to more aggressively go after its antagonists — whether rival tech giants or regulators around the world.

-That offensive strategy is led by CEO Mark Zuckerberg and his top policy adviser, UK former deputy prime minister Nick Clegg.
-It has involved, in recent weeks, publicly attacking rival Apple as anti-competitive for actions it took to limit Facebook and other app developers’ use of data and taking out above-the-fold ads in major U.S. newspapers pushing its vision for Internet regulation.
+That offensive strategy is led by CEO Mark Zuckerberg and his top policy adviser, former U.K. deputy prime minister Nick Clegg.
+It has involved, in recent weeks, publicly attacking rival Apple as anticompetitive for actions it took to limit Facebook and other app developers’ use of data and taking out above-the-fold ads in major U.S. newspapers pushing its vision for Internet regulation.

-In a company blog post, William Easton, Facebook’s Managing Director for Australia & New Zealand, said the government left the social network with a “stark choice” — comply with a law that ignores the immense benefits Facebook already brings to the news industry or stop allowing news content.
+In a company blog post, William Easton, Facebook’s managing director for Australia & New Zealand, said the government left the social network with a “stark choice” — comply with a law that ignores the immense benefits Facebook brings to the news industry, or stop allowing news content.

 “With a heavy heart, we are choosing the latter,” he wrote.

 Facebook’s brazen move could easily backfire.
-Facebook is currently facing new regulation and legal scrutiny globally, and the move is a clear demonstration of the harm that can be caused by a company wielding such enormous power over free expression.
+Facebook is facing new regulation and legal scrutiny globally, and the move is a clear demonstration of the harm that can be caused by a company wielding such enormous power over free expression.

 On Thursday, British parliament members were already calling Facebook a bully, and a former Facebook executive in Australia said the company went too far.

 “Their decision to cut off news in Australia is a demonstration of their raw technical power and their willingness to use it for their own ends,” said Drew Margolin, professor of communication at Cornell University.
-“It reminds me of Mr. Burns’ decision to block out the sun in the Simpsons movie — it stokes fear but also encourages resistance.”
+“It reminds me of Mr. Burns’s decision to block out the sun in the Simpsons movie — it stokes fear but also encourages resistance.”

-Google took an alternate and more conciliatory approach to the new policy, known as the Media Bargaining law, cutting deals with the country’s biggest publishers to pay them for news but to avoid the most stringent aspects of the law.
+Google took an alternate and more conciliatory approach to the new policy, known as the Media Bargaining Law, cutting deals with the country’s biggest publishers to pay them for news but to avoid the most stringent aspects of the law.

 Following Facebook’s move, hundreds of publishers lost access to revenue and readers previously gleaned from the site.
 The social network also erroneously blocked dozens of government and charity websites as well, including public health sites containing critical information about the pandemic during the first week of its coronavirus vaccine rollout

-Facebook fixed the problem roughly 12 hours later, saying in a statement that the law was written so broadly that it interpreted it to mean all content that would contain any news.
+Facebook fixed the problem about 12 hours later, saying in a statement that the law was written so broadly that it interpreted it to mean all content that would contain any news.

-Promoting such authoritative sources is a key tenet of Facebook’s strategy to combat misinformation which has flooded its services, including Instagram and WhatsApp, during the pandemic.
-Such rash actions undermine that effort, said Claire Wardle, U.S. director for First Draft, a nonprofit dedicated to educating journalists about misinformation, whose own Facebook page was blocked.
+Promoting such authoritative sources is a key tenet of Facebook’s strategy to combat misinformation that has flooded its services, including Instagram and WhatsApp, during the pandemic.
+Such rash actions undermine that effort, said Claire Wardle, U.S. director for First Draft, a nonprofit organization dedicated to educating journalists about misinformation, whose own Facebook page was blocked.

 Facebook’s actions in Australia will only add fuel to arguments being made in many countries considering moves to rein in tech giants, Margolin added.